CaptainRich/Aliens/README.md

 ## References
-1. Python Crash Course, Eric Matthes, No Starch Press, 2023
+1. Python Crash Course, Eric Matthes, No Starch Press, 2023.
+Chapters 12-14.

 ## File List
 **aliens.py** - the main game file, invoked to play the game.
 **bullet.py** - a class module controlling the firing of bullets.
+**game_stats.py** - a class module to track game statistics.
 **settings.py** - a class module managing the game settings.
 **ship.py** - a class module managing the defending ship setup, drawing, and movement.
 **ufos.py** - a class module managing the alien ships (ufos).